bahrus/p-et-alia/README.md

 ### The Easy Way

-The easy way uses the ["care-of"](https://faq.usps.com/s/article/How-do-I-address-mail-In-care-of) attribute:
+The "easy way" uses the ["care-of"](https://faq.usps.com/s/article/How-do-I-address-mail-In-care-of) attribute:

 Consider the following: